darwino/darwino-documentation/UI Libraries/SRV - Running Database Triggers.md

     triggers = new EventBuilderFactory(triggerList,svc);
     triggers.install();

-As the trigger needs to store what was the last time it checked for changes, it uses a `PersistenceStore` for this purpose.
+As the trigger above needs to store the last time it checked for changes, it uses a `PersistenceStore` for this purpose.
 This implementation stores the data in the `local` store (not replicated) of the database.
 Other `PersistenceStore` implementations can be used if necessary,

 See: `LogHandler.java`
 See: `AppContextListener.java`